jpsi-0895/aws-billing/billing.md

 - `Cost categories` – Map costs to `teams`, `applications`, or `environments`, and then view costs along these dimensions in Cost Explorer and data exports.
 Define split charge rules to allocate shared costs.

 - `Cost allocation tags` – Use resource tags to organize, and then view costs by cost allocation `tag` in Cost Explorer and data exports.

+## Budgeting and planning
+Estimate the cost of a planned workload, and create budgets to track and control costs.

+- `Budgets` – Set `custom budgets` for cost and usage to govern costs across your organization and receive alerts when costs exceed your defined thresholds.